Zequez/logseq-vault/pages/Feeler.md

 - Someone who feels and is [[Happy]] to feel more.
 Feelers are often handicapped from being numb and not distinguishing the [[4 Feelings]] on low intensities.
 That's why they are so happy to feel more, it's very empowering for them.
+- A feeler knows that feelings can be repressed, expressed or channelled.
+-
 - Humans are feeling-channeling organisms.
 An experienced Feeler can channel the feelings masterfully toward noble ends.
 -